mahfuz225bd/Hospital-E-Ticketing-System/project-report.md

 ### Future Enhancements

 Future enhancements may include expanding the platform to cover more hospitals, integrating with electronic health records, and adding real-time doctor availability information.

 ---

-## 13. References

-[Include a list of references, sources, and citations used in the report.]

----